 If you find you just can’t work while on dialysis, talk to your doctor about your likelihood of applying for disability benefits.
 Not only is a physician’s help and support invaluable and necessary for your claim, but their professional opinion should be as well.
 If your doctor doesn’t think you’ll be approved, then it may be worth the trouble of starting your Social Security disability claim.
 Some approvals can take up to two years.

 If you decide to apply for benefits, whether with the Blue Book or an RFC, make sure you include all of the necessary medical evidence.
-Even if you meet a listing, leaving information out could cause your claim to be delayed or denied benefits all together.
+Even if you meet a listing, leaving information out could cause your claim to be delayed or denied benefits altogether.
 70 percent of applications are denied in the initial stage, though many are accepted during the appeal process.

 Important medical evidence for kidney dialysis and disease will include: